 The Counseling Department and Placement Center are located in A-200 in the Student Services One Stop Center.
-For questions regarding Math and English placement, see the Placement Center or visit the Placement page of the Cuyamaca website at www. cuyamaca.edu/placement.
+For questions regarding Math and English placement, visit the Placement page of the Cuyamaca website at www.cuyamaca.edu/placement.
 Accommodations are available to students with disabilities who plan on taking the Math and English placement.